 HERITAGE HIGHLIGHTS: 12th century Bungay castle

->

-> After the Norman Conquest the existing Saxon estates were granted to William de Noyers.
-It was probably de Noyers who built the first castle at Bungay, probably to protect himself from hostile Saxon natives.
+After the Norman Conquest, the existing Saxon estates were granted to William de Noyers.
+It was likely de Noyers who built the first castle at Bungay to protect himself from hostile Saxon natives.

->

-> A little further east brings you to Bungay's oldest building, Holy Trinity church.
+A little further east brings you to Bungay's oldest building, Holy Trinity church.
 This delightful little church has a distinctive round tower that dates to the late Saxon period.
 If you look closely at the south doorway you will notice that the stones are discoloured from the effects of a disastrous fire that swept the town in 1688.
 The fire was stopped at the church door, a fact recalled by a memorial plaque in the church porch.

 The fire did destroy the old medieval market place, but the rebuilding of that busy area in the centre of town gave Bungay perhaps its most elegant historical building, a delightful Butter Cross, built in classical style.
 A weekly market has been held here since 1382.

 The Butter Cross once housed a prison with a dungeon.
 This was later replaced by an iron cage for containing miscreants.
 The area around the Butter Cross is full of interesting old buildings, despite the ravages of the 17th-century fire.

 Off Borough Well Lane is Borough Well, a source of water since Roman times.
 The well itself is a Tudor construction.
 On Bridge Street (number 34) the French politician and writer Chateaubriand took refuge when he fled France in 1797 during the French Revolution.